 - The participant should be evaluated by a medical doctor as soon as possible

 - The participant must not return to the activity until the 6-step return to play protocol is completed and the player has received medical clearance by a physician.

-- Once a participant, who is experiencing concussion-like symptoms, is diagnosed with a concussion, s/he is not permitted to return to play or practice/training until all of the return to play requirements are met.
+- Once a participant, who is experiencing concussion-like symptoms, is diagnosed with a concussion or concussion-like symptoms, s/he is not permitted to return to play or practice/training until all of the return to play requirements are met.

 - Written clearance from a physician is required as outlined in the return to play strategy prior to returning to activity.
 Copy of this documentation is maintained as per Member/Minor Hockey Association policy and procedures.